 The nunchaku we make come to you pre strung.
 We do this as a courtesy to you because we understand how frustrating it is to have to string them yourself.
 Even when you are good at it, it is a tedious job to say the least.
 This service is done as a bonus for the customer, but not being able to size up each martial artists needs, we have to string our nunchaku rope lengths in one fashion.
-The standard way our nunchaku are strung is a 4″ rope tie with a 650 (320lb) flat wound made in USA para-cord.
+The standard way our nunchaku are strung is a 4″ rope tie with an American made 550 (320lb) para-cord.
 If you need to restring your nunchaku click here for our 2 rope tie method.

 The rope length preference of a nunchaku is determined by the martial art style as well as what the individual likes.
 The size of the practitioner, and the personal performance.
 There is no way for us to know what is the best fit for every individual and there is no “Right” way to string a nunchaku.
 We base our stringing method on a sturdy method with a 12 inch (standard size) nunchaku strung with approximately 4″ inches between the nunchaku.
 We do our best to make all our nunchaku strung to 4″ but this is done by hand and is not guaranteed in any way to be “exactly” 4″